doctest/doctest/doc/markdown/features.md

 ## TODO for release

 tdd in c++?

-switch loc and msg in logTestStart
+more comments in source code

 - assume dt- prefix is not needed - remove from the help
 - even shorter versions of command line options